pulumi/docs/content/tutorials/building-with-pulumi/understanding-stacks/index.md

 Notice that `dev` is now the active stack.

 Also note that the stack has a resource count of zero, courtesy of the `pulumi destroy` we ran at the end of the Fundamentals tutorial.
-If your `dev` stack's resource count isn't zero, be sure to run `pulumi destroy` now before moving on.
+If your resource count is something other than zero, be sure to run `pulumi destroy` before moving on.

 Next up, we're going to explore how to get information out of a stack to use in other places, like elsewhere in our program or in general spots like your